In any organisation it is important to get a standard naming convention in place for most things, but especially with cloud based resources.

 Examples

-For a one of my test apps I may have an Application Service, A SQL Azure database and a Storage account all in a Resource Group.
+For a one of my test apps called Customer I may have an Function API, A SQL Azure database and a Storage account all in a Resource Group.
 Development in North Europe and Production in West Europe.
 The naming would be as follows:

 Resource | Code | Hyphens Allowed |